specklesystems/speckle-docs/user/ui.md

 - A specific layer(s) in Rhino?
 - A specific Revit workset?

-The Connectors are built to help you select objects in ways that make the most sense for the application you're using.
+The connectors are built to help you select objects in ways that make the most sense for the application you're using.

 _Please Note: The examples we're showing below are a bit Revit-specific._